Half Square Triangle Rag Quilt

 43″ x 63″

-This quilt is child-sized, so if you want it wider, simply add more rows.
+Now it is important to note that this quilt is child-sized, so if you want it wider, simply add more rows.
 If you want it longer, add more blocks to the rows.

 Materials Needed: